Kozin, Warmian-Masurian Voivodeship

 Kozin is a village in the administrative district of Gmina Giżycko, within Giżycko County, Warmian-Masurian Voivodeship, in north-eastern Poland.
-It lies approximately 11 km south of Giżycko and 83 km east of the regional capital Olsztyn.
 It is located on the northwestern shore of Jagodne Lake in the region of Masuria.

 History

 The origins of the village date back to circa 1555, when Trojan Kałka and Maciej Danowski bought land to establish a village.
 For centuries, it remained an ethnically Polish village, and as of 1625, it had an exclusively Polish population.
 The village historically had two equivalent Polish names, Kozin and Kozinowa.
 Under Germany, in 1926, the village was renamed Rodenau to erase traces of Polish origin.
 Following World War II, in 1945, it became again part of Poland, and its historic Polish name Kozin was restored.